Kegworth air disaster: Accident

 After taking off from Heathrow at 19:52, (Note: McClelland was the pilot flying until the engine failure, after which Captain Hunt took control.)
 Flight BD 092 was climbing through 28,300 ft to reach its cruising altitude of 35,000 ft when a blade detached from the fan of the port (left) engine.
 The pilots did not know the source of the problem, but heard a pounding noise, accompanied by severe vibrations.
 Smoke poured into the cabin through the ventilation system, and passengers became aware of the smell of burning.
 Several passengers sitting near the rear of the plane noticed smoke and sparks coming from the left engine.
 The flight was diverted to nearby East Midlands Airport at the suggestion of British Midland Airways Operations.

 After the initial blade fracture, Captain Kevin Hunt, the non-handling pilot, took control without first advising McClelland, and disengaged the plane's autopilot.
 Hunt then asked First Officer David McClelland which engine was malfunctioning, McClelland replied: "It's the le...
 It's the right one".
 In previous versions of the 737, the right (number 2) engine supplied air to the flight deck.
 The pilots had been used to the older version of the aircraft and did not realise that this aircraft was different.
 The captain later claimed that his perception of smoke as coming forward from the passenger cabin led them to assume the fault was in the right engine.
 The pilots throttled back the working right engine instead of the malfunctioning left engine.
 They had no way of visually checking the engines from the cockpit, and the cabin crew – who did not hear the captain refer to the right hand engine in his cabin address – did not inform them that smoke and flames had been seen from the left engine.

-When the pilots retarded the right engine, they could no longer smell the smoke or feel the vibration, which led them to believe that they had correctly dealt with the problem.
-As it turned out, this was due to a combination of the Power Management Control unit and autothrottle which was disengaged prior to shutting down the right engine, the fuel flow to both engines was reduced, and the excess fuel, which had been igniting in the left engine exhaust, disappeared; therefore, the ongoing damage was reduced, the smell of smoke ceased, and the vibration reduced, although it would still have been visible on cockpit instruments which were "at best unclear and at worst misleading" according to Dr Roger Green from the RAF Institute of Air Medicine.
+When the pilots restarted the right engine, they could no longer smell the smoke or feel the vibration, which led them to believe that they had correctly dealt with the problem.
+As it turned out, this was due to a combination of the Power Management Control unit and autothrottle which was disengaged prior to shutting down the right engine, the fuel flow to both engines was reduced, and the excess fuel, which had been igniting in the left engine exhaust, disappeared; therefore, the ongoing damage was reduced, the smell of smoke ceased, and the vibration reduced, although it would still have been visible on cockpit instruments which were "at best unclear and at worst misleading" according to Roger Green from the RAF Institute of Air Medicine.